-Command Description entity_exists() Returns true if the named entity exists (see page 102). geometry_equal() Compares two tools, or two workplanes for geometric equivalence. new_entity_name() Returns the name (see page 102) assigned to the next entity. set_workplane() Sets the vectors and origin of a workplane (see page 71). segments() Returns the number of segments in a toolpath, boundary or pattern. limits() Returns the XYZ limits of an entity. toolpath_cut_limit s() Returns the XYZ limits of the toolpath's cutting moves.
+Command Description entity_exists() Returns true if the named entity exists (see page 105). geometry_equal() Compares two tools, or two workplanes for geometric equivalence. new_entity_name() Returns the name (see page 105) assigned to the next entity. set_workplane() Sets the vectors and origin of a workplane (see page 73). segments() Returns the number of segments in a toolpath, boundary or pattern. stockmodel_visible volume() Returns the stock model volume, based on the stock model drawing option used to show the material. limits() Returns the XYZ limits of an entity. toolpath_cut_limit s() Returns the XYZ limits of the toolpath's cutting moves.